 The answer is assessment, examine solutions, declutter and have a written plan.
 Can you guess the question?

-Whether that question is being asked by you or a loved one, at some point we all have to stop and look at our long-term comfort and safety.
+Whether that question is being asked by you or a loved one, at some point we all have to stop and look at our long-term comfort and safety and figure out if it’s time to right-size our home.
 While some people may look forward to the concept of downsizing as they age, others find it extremely difficult to give up the old homestead.
 Following are four areas to consider in the decision-making process:

 By following these four steps, you can take a lot of the stress out of downsizing!